epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 1. How does an actor's `gender` and `ethnicity` influence the ratings of a film?
 2. Ageing to Perfection: What is the optimal `age` for portraying specific character type?
 3. Do stars make movies shine brighter?
-How does popularity, a previous nomination or `award` received by an actor impact the ratings of a movie?
+How does `popularity`, a previous nomination or `award` received by an actor impact the ratings of a movie?
 4. How do `connections between actors` influence each other's contribution to movie ratings?
 5. Is popularity everything?
 Do high ratings correspond to high `box-office revenue`?